lizyxr/android-dev-challenge-compose/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+Compose layout & animation is pretty easy to use.
+As a beginner, I can complete this app in few hours from scratch

 ## :camera_flash: Screenshots